bjherger/public-talks/blog/pypi/blog_post.md

 ## Why?

-Publishing a Python package is a surprisingly rough process, which requires tying together many different solutions, often with brittle interchanges.
-While the content of Python packages can vary wildly, I'd like to focus on a workflow that lowers the barrier to entry.
+Publishing a Python package is a surprisingly rough process, which requires tying together many different solutions with brittle interchanges.
+While the content of Python packages can vary wildly, I'd like to focus on the workflow for getting packages out into the world.

-I knew from colleagues and from a few failed attempts that writing and publishing a package to PyPI (the Python Package Index, which backs `pip`) would be a daunting experience.
+I knew from colleagues and from a few failed attempts that writing and publishing a package would be a daunting experience.
 However, I savor a challenge, and boy what a challenge it was.

-To give a bit of back story, I've worked in deep learning for a while, and wanted to build a package that allows users to rapidly build and iterate on deep learning models.
-I'd borrowed many of the concepts from kaggle grandmasters, and iterated on many of the concepts while leading teams within Capital One's Machine Learning center of excellence.

-However, my ulterior motive with this project was to step up to the challenge of publishing a package.
-I'll save the story of [keras-pandas](https://github.com/bjherger/keras-pandas), and instead focus on a default path for getting packages on PyPI.
+Here are my 'notes to self' for making the process smoother next time, and lowering the barrier to entry for others

 ## Default path